avila-ws/AWS-Technical-Assessment-Examples-AT01/scenario2-api-management/README.md

     *   **Operational Overhead:** AWS IP ranges change, requiring constant monitoring and updating of the WAF IP Set (can be automated but adds complexity).
 Failure to update can block legitimate traffic.
     *   **Less Precise:** Allows *any* traffic from a CloudFront IP, not just traffic specifically proxied by *your* distribution.
 Theoretically, another CloudFront customer could route traffic from a CloudFront IP to your exposed API Gateway endpoint if they knew the URL.
 (The custom header method prevents this).

+**Recommendation:**

+The **Custom Header Validation method, ideally implemented using AWS WAF Regional** associated with each API Gateway stage, is the most secure, reliable, and recommended approach to prevent CloudFront bypass.
+It ensures that only requests processed by your specific CloudFront distribution (which adds the secret header) are allowed by the API Gateways.

 ## 7. Proposed Architecture Diagram